 She started by saying, “I am scared when you come home at 6 a.m. because I worry that something has happened to you.”

 Sara began to keep everything to herself.
 In the meantime, her self-worth was dropping daily.
 She started to feel like she wasn’t enough, and she was unlovable.
 Her friends tried to convince her that she deserved better.
-She didn’t want to be single; she didn’t think she would ever find anyone ever again.
-Not to mention, then she would feel guilty for abandoning her boyfriend.
-Especially because all of his ex-girlfriends had left him in the past.
+She didn’t want to be single; she didn’t think she would ever again find anyone.
+Not to mention, then she would feel guilty for abandoning her boyfriend, especially because all of his ex-girlfriends had left him in the past.

 1. Are you taking on responsibility that doesn’t belong to you?